 Other coverages might work for you as long as it makes sense for your overall needs.
 Many additional options may cover a flat tire, a cracked windshield, and other collision issues.
 Below is a detailed explanation of each one.

-Comprehensive Coverage: Comprehensive coverage helps pay for repairs or might cover some of, or most of, the cost of replacing your vehicle after being damaged in other situations, like vandalism, theft, hail, flooding, fire, or hitting an animal, not in a collision.
+Comprehensive coverage helps pay for repairs or might cover some of, or most of, the cost of replacing your vehicle after being damaged.
+This covers situations like vandalism, theft, hail, flooding, fire, or hitting an animal, not in a collision.

-Roadside Assistance: Being stuck on the side of the road, especially in extreme weather conditions for hours without assistance, is stressful and frightening.
+Being stuck on the side of the road, especially in extreme weather conditions for hours, is stressful and frightening.
 Roadside service will assist you if your car breaks down, is broken into, or runs out of gas.

-Medical Payment Coverage: This type of protection covers your medical bills and funeral expenses, no matter who is at fault.
+This type of protection covers your medical bills and funeral expenses, no matter who is at fault.
 It doesn’t cover lost wages.
-If you already have health insurance, this type of coverage can help pay your out of pocket expenses or deductibles.
+If you already have health insurance, this type of coverage can help pay your out-of-pocket expenses or deductibles.

 Secure Your Future With the Ultimate Auto Protection!

 Driving without insurance is risky and not worth the financial headache.
-It’s best to talk to an insurance professional to ensure you have enough protection in case of an accident before you move to California or before your new driver gets behind the wheel.
+It’s best to talk to an insurance professional to ensure you have enough protection.
 Planning for the what-ifs and protecting your future will keep you from paying out-of-pocket in the event of a collision.

-For more information, it’s best to call the team at Alex Rue Insurance for insurance advice, guidance, and an accurate auto insurance quote.
+For more information, call the team at Alex Rue Insurance for insurance advice, guidance, and an accurate auto insurance quote.
 The Rue Crew is here to help save you time, money, and the insurance hassle.
 We make it easier to navigate the insurance jungle.